Metakira/starter-hugo-academic/content/post/aaakasha-shastra-what-i-believe-comes-next/index.md

 ![](v7sj89c8emq91.jpg "The top left hard drive is probably 120 mb, and the micro sd card to the bottom right is probably around 16 gb. ")

 The above image showcases the development of storage devices over 45 years.
 What we can directly infer from this evolution is that personal storage is getting smaller, more dense and more mobile.
 The factors that have driven this growth is something called "moore's law", which states that *that the number of transistors in an integrated circuit (IC) doubles about every two years*.
-What this results in, is something futurist Ray Kurzweil called the "law of accelerating returns.
+What this results in, is something futurist Ray Kurzweil called the "law of accelerating returns".

 ![](1688887152091.png "How computers improve exponentially over the years")